 · Even though my kids were not in school, I was still affected by fundraisers through activities they were in.
 Instead of giving up on the whole process, I wrote Rock the Next Fundraiser and also Fundraising Life Lessons Learned.
 These were to put a more positive spin on that newspaper op ed.

 From there, I headed in a more positive direction and started penning informational pieces: conquer the kid clutter, how to get started homeschooling, traditions (birthdays, seasonal, holidays), and so much more.
 Now I’ll write just about anything, including humorous listicles (Parenting by the Numbers is an article I wrote that’s humor + list + article = listicle), essays, and informational pieces on things that have zero relevance in my life (Co-Parenting Best Practices, Kindergarten Separation Anxiety, etc.).

 My love for words remains all these years later.
 I love writing ebooks and want them to be as helpful as possible.
 I love writing regional parenting magazine articles and working with amazing editors.
 I also love connecting with other writers J

 What’s your Writing Story?

 Have files of article reprints that you own but have no clue where to start reselling them?
 Have ideas for some fantastic new pieces but no idea who might want them?
-Check out my thick 441-page print book of tips, tricks, and insider information, as well as 384 paying parenting and family markets!
-You can order "How to Get Published (and Paid!)
-Writing About Your Kids" on Amazon here.
+Check out my book of tips, tricks, and insider information, as well as 384 paying parenting and family markets!
+You can grab "How to Get Published (and Paid!)
+Writing About Your Kids" here.